 4. Rejection / Objection

-If the Trademark Office files an objection or a third-party files an opposition in one of the classes that are not cleared, the entire application will be rejected, even if the brand can register in other classes.
-There is an option to divide the applications later so that one can enrol in other classes.
+If the Trademark Office files an objection or third-party files an opposition in one of the classes that are not cleared, the entire application will be rejected, even if the brand can register in other classes.
+There is an option to divide the applications later so that one can enroll in other classes.
 However, it will take more time and money.

 5. Use of Trademark